 Due to the prestige of this doctoral program, more qualified applicants apply for the program than there is space available.
 Enrollment space is limited so the program can provide the best educational experience possible for students.
 When no space is available in the program, applicants who are qualified are offered a wait list option.
 They will have the opportunity to join the program should an admitted person not accept their offer.
 Please visit Wait List Information for more details about the wait list.

 A complete application is one in which all the above application materials have been received by the School of Gradaute Studies.

 Application materials will become the property of the School of Graduate Studies and will not be available to the applicant or enrolled student for purposes other than admission consideration.

-How can I determine what courses will transfer into the program?
+How can I determine what courses will apply towards my elective credits for the doctoral program?

-Students may transfer up to 27 credits into the Ed.D. program.
-The program accepts up to 12 credits from the student's master's degree and up to 27 credits from the sixth-year licensure program.
-During orientation and/or during your first semester in the program, your advisor will work with you to determine which courses will transfer into your program.
+During orientation and/or during your first semester in the program, your advisor will work with you to determine which courses will apply towards your program electives.
 They will also work with you to determine any elective courses you may need to take that will be the best fit for you based on your career goals.

 Additional Frequently Asked Questions can be found through Graduate Admissions.